IABTechLab/uid2docs/api/v1/guides/publisher-client-side.md

 # Publisher Integration Guide (Standard)

 This guide covers integration steps for publishers with web assets who would like to generate identity tokens utilizing UID2 for the bid stream.
-This guide is intended for publishers who would like to integrate directly with UID2 to create and manage tokens rather than integrating with UID2-enabled single-sign-on or identity providers.
+It is intended for publishers who would like to integrate directly with UID2 to create and manage tokens rather than integrating with UID2-enabled single-sign-on or identity providers.

+The guide outlines the basic steps that you need to consider for your integration.
+For example, you need to decide how to implement user login and logout, how to manage UID2 identity information and use it for targeted advertising, how to refresh tokens, deal with missing identities, and handle user opt-outs.

+>IMPORTANT: The SDK currently stores tokens in first-party cookies.
+Since implementation details like this may change in the future, to avoid potential issues, be sure to rely on the SDK APIs for your identity management.

 * [Integration Steps](#integration-steps)
 * [FAQs](#faqs)

 For custom integration scenarios for app developers and CTV broadcasters, see [Publisher Integration Guide (Custom)](./custom-publisher-integration.md).
 For the  SDK overview and API reference, see the [Client-Side Identity JavaScript SDK](../sdks/client-side-identity-v1.md).
 See also TBD XREF to sample app.

 ## Integration Steps